WiaanDuvenhage-200307/XP/README.md

 <!-- TODO Change this -->

-To see a run through of the application, click below:
+To see a run through of XP, click below:

 [View Demonstration](URL)